Thamir-73/ideagnUpdated/source/_posts/definitions.md

 ### Taking It To The Extreme:

-So in order to make sure all of us get the best possible message out of this, I want to clarify some things I’m not saying.
+So in order to make sure all of us get the best possible message out of this, I want to clarify some things I’m <b>not</b> saying.

-I’m not purporting a meticulous approach & turning every discussion into a definitions one,
+I’m not purporting a meticulous approach of turning every discussion into a definitions one,

 because there is something very similar to the law of diminishing returns, when it comes to words & definitions.